lucaschf/tech-challenge-phase-1/README.md

 ### Development and Testing

-- **`make dev`**: Runs the development server.
+- **`make dev`**: Runs the api server.
-  It sets the environment to 'development' and starts the server with uvicorn, allowing auto-reload on changes.
+  It starts the server with uvicorn, allowing auto-reload on changes.

 - **`make test`**: Runs tests in the test environment.
   It uses pytest for testing and coverage for